Life at an IIMRahul Singh

 Another challenge comes in the form of guest lectures and that too after classes when you are drained of energy and a huge pile of assignments is waiting to be attended.
 But try to make the most out of it, as you will gain insights of industry to which the speaker belongs and learn through his experiences.

 And on top of that, comes the deadly examinations- the mid-terms and the end terms.
 The evaluation and assessment criteria revolves around your performance in class, quizzes, mid-term and end terms examination.
 They have different weightage.
 Therefore if you are to survive in such an intensive academic situation, you must make sure you cater to a healthy lifestyle.
 Avoid procrastinating and pushing assignments and studies to the eleventh hour.
 Doing everything, at its assigned time will help you function well without feeling any pressure.
 Hence, time management resolves several problems that most students encounter in the course of their term at IIM.

 The teaching pedagogy and syllabus at B schools is designed in such a way that you get to know the nitty gritty of business management, strategic alliances between firms etc. The case study analysis approach gives you a touch of how exactly the things happen in real world, your approach and evaluation criteria determines your thinking and decision making ability.

 One of the most distinctive features of the campus is that students run most of the things.
 The Students’ Activities Council (SAC) is the channel through which the student body carries out most of its endeavors.
-Then there are other clubs and committees who are responsible for organizing college events- the fun and frolic moments of your college life.
+Then there are other clubs and committees that are responsible for organizing college events- the fun and frolic moments of your college life.

 Also read: International exposure in MBA

-At last I would like to tell you that life at the IIM campus may be hectic, frenetic, tiring but it is never dull.
+At last, I would like to tell you that life at the IIM campus may be hectic, frenetic, and tiring but it is never dull.
 You will face challenges but you will learn to overcome those obstacles.
 That’s how you are groomed to be highly professional and organized in your life.